MatSim91/Milestone-Project-2-Memory-Game/README.md

     1. As a return user that keeps playing a lot I can keep resetting my score stats to try to get better scores.
     2. As a return user I can keep checking the game timer on the game stats bar to try and finish the game with a better time.
     3. As a return user I can keep checking my moves and time to give me a clear view how my score is compared with my previous stats, I can also use the 3 stars rating as an easier way to compare my previous score.

+## Additional Testing

+-   ### Testing page index.html:
+    1. Checking the index.html page I have tested the Modal pop-up interactivity by opening and closing several times on different browsers and different screen resolutions.

+    2. When clicking on the "Instructions" button it should open a Modal pop-up with the instructions and two other buttons.
+        2.1 Inside the Instructions Pop-up I have checked also the "Close" and "Play game" buttons to make sure they were working properly.

+    3. Tested "Play game" button to make sure it is redirecting to the game.html page.

+-   ### Testing page game.html:
+    1. Checked if the cards when clicked would flip over and stay open until you select a second card.
+        1.1 Tested the unmatch option when the second selected card is from a different color the cards should flip back to the original state.
+        1.2 Tested the match option when the second selected card is from the same color then the cards should stay opened until the game ends.

+    2. Tested the restart feature when the game has not started (when no card was clicked) just to make sure it would not change the page appeareance.
+Also tested the restart feature when just one card is flipped and when two cards are flipped and matched.

+    3. Tested the clock to make sure it would only start when the second card is clicked and make sure the clock would reset when the restart icon is clicked.
+Also tested if the correct time is displayed in the Modal pop-up when the player finished the game:
+        - "in Xmins Xsecs"

+    4. Tested the moves counter feature to make sure it is counting properly when every two cards are selected.
+Also the moves counter must reset after we hit the restart icon.
+Tested that the seconds and minutes were displaying and counting properly.
+Checked the Modal pop-up when the game finished to make sure the correct amount of moves is appearing there:
+        - "You have made X moves"

+    5. Tested the stars feature to make sure it was giving the correct amount of stars based on the correct amount of moves:
+        - If moves are less than 8 player gets 3 stars.
+        - If moves are less then 13 player gets 2 stars.
+        - Anything above 14 moves player gets 1 star.
+    Also checked if the starts were showing properly in the Modal pop-up that appears when the game finishes:
+        - "Your Rating is: X"

+    6. Tested the Modal pop-up that appears when the game finishes and all the cards colors had a match.
+The pop-up should appear showing the correct ending game stats and offering the option to the player to play the game again or to close the pop-up.

 ## Bugs and Fixes